Ebow09/myblog-repo1/README.md

 - Delete comments
 - Edit posts
 - Delete posts
+Guests can comment on posts, create RSS feeds

+This application allows you to
 How to use
 - Clone the repository with git clone
 - Copy .env.example file to .env and edit database credentials there